London Climate Resilience Finance Summit 2026

 The Brewery, London (in-person, as part of London Climate Action Week)

-London Climate Action Week 2024The London Climate Resilience Finance Summit 2026 is a high-level, in-person event where heads of state, senior government ministers, finance and business leaders, and civil society representatives discuss how we supercharge effective finance for climate resilience.
-The summit is a flagship event of London Climate Action Week.
+London Climate Action Week 2024The London Climate Resilience Finance Summit 2026 was a high-level, in-person event where heads of state, senior government ministers, finance and business leaders, and civil society representatives discussed how we supercharge effective finance for climate resilience.
+The summit was a flagship event of London Climate Action Week.

 Climate impacts are accelerating, yet finance for resilience still falls far short of what is needed.
 At the same time, governments, regulators, investors and insurers are increasingly recognising that climate risk is financial risk – creating the opportunity to embed resilience into financial decision-making and unlock new investment.